wondergram-org/wonda/README.md

 bot.run_forever()
 ```

-Isn't it beautiful how little code is needed to achieve something this big?
-To get started on Wonda, check out our [awesome examples].
+With Wonda, it's possible to achieve this much with so little code.
+To get started, check out our [examples].

+## Contributing

+Wonda is a work in progress and a lot of stuff is expected to change!
+It's the right time for your input.

+If you want to report a bug or suggest a feature, [create an issue](https://github.com/wondergram-org/wonda/issues/new/choose).
+To ask a question, please use [discussions](https://github.com/wondergram-org/wonda/discussions).
+Big thanks!

 ## License

 This project is MIT licensed.
-Big thanks to maintainers and contributors of [vkbottle](https://github.com/vkbottle/vkbottle) upon which it is built!
+Based upon hard work of maintainers and contributors of [VKBottle](https://github.com/vkbottle/vkbottle).

-© timoniq (2019-2021), feeeek (2022), exthrempty (2022)
+Copyright © timoniq (2019-2021), feeeek (2022), geo-madness (2022)